New Section 385 Regulations for S Corps: Protecting S Elections and Avoiding Debt Reclassification

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a critical first look into the impact of IRS proposed Section 385 regulations reclassifying certain related-party debt as equity will have specifically on S corporations and domestic entities.
+This course will provide tax advisers with a critical first look into the impact of IRS proposed Section 385 regulations reclassifying certain related-party debt as equity will have specifically on S corporations and domestic entities.
 The panel will discuss the scope of the proposed regulations, examine what types of structures and transactions are subject to reclassification as equity, and offer practical guidance for tax advisers to identify debt instruments that could potentially trigger reclassification to equity, leading to a currently taxable event and potentially jeopardizing S corporation status.

 - Related party debt rules